-Horsepower Range Application Compliance Diesel PM HC, NOx, NMHC+NOx, and CO On or After Not to Exceed Not to Exceed Greater Than 50 But Less Than 75 Generator Sets All Other Applications 2015 2011 (g/bhp-hr) 0.02 0.30 (g/bhp-hr) Off-Road CI Engine Certification Greater Than or Equal to 75 But Less Than 100 Generator Sets All Other Applications 2015 2011 0.01 2 0.30 Standards for an off-road engine of the same Greater Than or Equal to 100 But Less Than 175 Generator Sets All Other Applications 2015 2010 0.01 2 0.22 model year and maximum rated power.
-1 Greater Than or Equal to 175 But Less Than or Equal to 750 All Applications 2010 0.15 Greater Than 750 All Applications 2014 0.075
+Horsepower Range Application Compliance Diesel PM HC, NOx, NMHC+NOx, and CO On or After December 31 Not to Exceed Not to Exceed Greater Than 50 But Less Than 75 Generator Sets All Other Applications 2015 2011 (g/bhp-hr) 0.02 0.30 (g/bhp-hr) Off-Road CI Engine Certification Greater Than or Equal to 75 But Less Than 100 Generator Sets All Other Applications 2015 2011 0.01 0.30 Standards for an off-road engine of the same Greater Than or Equal to 100 But Less Than 175 Generator Sets All Other Applications 2015 2010 0.01 0.22 model year and maximum rated power of the Greater Than or Equal to 175 But Less Than or Equal to 750 All Applications 2010 0.15 engine installed to meet the applicable PM standard.1 Greater Than 750 All Applications 2014 0.075

-^{1.} If no limits have been established for an off-road engine of the same model year and maximum rated power, then the in-use stationary diesel-fueled engine used in an agricultural operation shall not exceed Tier 1 standards in title 13, CCR, section 2423 for an off-road engine of the same maximum rated power irrespective of model year.
+1. If no limits have been established for an off-road engine of the same model year and maximum rated power, then the in-use stationary diesel-fueled engine used in an agricultural operation shall not exceed Tier 1 standards in title 13, CCR, section 2423 for an off-road engine of the same maximum rated power irrespective of model year.

-^{2.} The less than or equal to 0.01 g/bhp-hr diesel PM emission standard may be satisfied by combining a Level 3 Verified Diesel Emission Control Strategy with a certified Tier 3 engine (or Tier 2 engine for engines greater than 750 bhp) that meets the 0.15 g/bhp-hr PM emission standard.
+2.-The less than or equal to 0.01 g/bhp hr diesel PM emission standard may be satisfied by combining a Level 3.- Verified Diesel Emission Control Strategy with a certified Tier 3 engine (or Tier 2 engine for engines greater-than 750 bhp) that meets the 0.15 g/bhp hr PM emission standard.

-TABLE 7: EMISSION STANDARDS TIER 1- AND TIER 2-CERTIFIED GREATER THAN 50 BHP IN-USE STATIONARY DIESEL-FUELED ENGINES USED IN AGRICULTURAL OPERATIONS

-SEE SECTIONS 93115.8(b)(3) AND (4)
+TABLE 7: EMISSION STANDARDS

+TIER 1- AND TIER 2-CERTIFIED GREATER THAN 50 BHP IN-USE STATIONARY DIESEL-FUELED ENGINES USED IN AGRICULTURAL OPERATIONS SEE SECTIONS 93115.8(b)(3) AND (4)
-Horsepower Range Compliance Diesel PM HC, NOx, NMHC+NOx, and CO

-On or After Not to Exceed Not to Exceed

-December 31 (g/bhp-hr) (g/bhp-hr)

-Greater Than 50 But 2015 or 12 years after 0.02 Off-Road CI Engine

-Less Than 75 the date of initial Certification

-installation, whichever Standards for an

-is later off-road engine of the

-Greater Than or Equal 2015 or 12 years after 0.012 same model year and

-to 75 But Less Than the date of initial maximum rated

-175 installation, whichever power.'

-is later

-Greater Than or Equal 2014 or 12 years after 0.012

-to 175 But Less Than the date of initial

-or Equal to 750 installation, whichever

-is later

-Greater Than 750 2014 or 12 years after 0.075

-the date of initial

-installation, whichever

-is later
+Horsepower Range Compliance Diesel PM HC, NOx, NMHC+NOx, and CO On or After December 31 Not to Exceed (g/bhp-hr) Not to Exceed (g/bhp-hr) Greater Than 50 But Less Than 75 2015 or 12 years after the date of initial installation, whichever is later 0.02 Off-Road CI Engine Certification Standards for an off-road engine of the Greater Than or Equal to 75 But Less Than 175 2015 or 12 years after the date of initial installation, whichever is later 0.01 same-model year and maximum rated power of the engine installed to meet the applicable Greater Than or Equal to 175 But Less Than or Equal to 750 2014 or 12 years after the date of initial installation, whichever is later 0.01 PM standard.
+Greater Than 750 2014 or 12 years after the date of initial installation, whichever is later 0.075